-On the last day of our exploration, we went to Sintra early in the morning.
+On the last day of our expedition, we went to Sintra early in the morning.
 Sintra is a one day tour from Lisbon.
-It will take 45 minutes from the city center of Lisbon.
-The most ravishing place to visit in Sintra is the red and yellow National Palace of Pena.
-The view of the palace is breath-taking if you sit at the hill in-front of it.
+It will take 45 minutes to reach from the city center of Lisbon.
+The most ravishing place to visit in Sintra is the National Palace of Pena painted in red and yellow.
+The view of the palace is breath-taking if you are on the hill in-front of it.
 The palace is also famous for its gardens.
 The second most famous place in Sintra is Quinta da Regaleira.
-It will take us to the times of Queens and Kings with its romantic structure, surrounded by gardens, caves, lakes and some enigmatic construction.
+It will take you to the times of Queens and Kings with their structures showing romanticism and warfare, surrounded by gardens, caves, lakes and some enigmatic construction.
 Paco Iniciatico is one of the structure to look for which will remind you of Lazarus pit from Batman: Dark Knight Rises.
-There are other places like Moorish Castle, Azhenas do Mar which is a small village carved in a cliff facing Atlantic ocean and Cape Roca which is the westernmost point of Europe and the Bear beach near Cape Roca.
+There are other places like Moorish Castle, Azhenas do Mar which is a small village carved on a cliff, facing Atlantic ocean and Cape Roca which is the westernmost point of Europe and the Bear beach near Cape Roca.

 Take a day Trip to SintraA picturesque area and often termed as the fairy tale town of Portugal, Sintra is the most popular day trip from Lisbon.
 It has a variety of fascinating historic buildings and beautiful scenery all around.
 The most famous attraction here is the Pena palace.
 Built in the mid-1800’s, its brightly colored exteriors will outshine even the best palaces you have visited till date.